With a no-asset chapter 7 bankruptcy, the debtor will not lose any of their property.

 A “no-asset” Chapter 7 bankruptcy means a you do not have assets that the bankruptcy trustee can sell to pay your creditors.
 Let me take a few steps back to answer the question more thoroughly.

-Basically, whenever you file bankruptcy, you list ALL of your assets.
-Your assets include your house, car, items in your house, and other tangible items.
+Basically, whenever you file bankruptcy, you are required to list ALL of your assets.
+Your assets include your house, car, items in your house, financial assets, and other tangible items.
 Your assets may also include some things that are easily forgotten like bank accounts, life insurance, inheritance, and potential lawsuits.

 A good bankruptcy attorney will give you some type of workbook to help you remember your assets.Take your time when filing this workbook out.
 Forgetting to list an asset can cause you to lose that asset.
 Once you have listed all of your assets, your bankruptcy attorney will look at exemptions to determine if your assets are exempt.